 The EU has since long been a front-runner in the spread of solar energy.
-The European Green Deal and the REPowerEU plan in May 2022 have turned solar energy into a building block of the EU’s transition towards clean energy.
+The European Green Deal and the REPowerEU plan have turned solar energy into a building block of the EU’s transition towards clean energy.
 The accelerated deployment of solar energy contributes to reducing the EU’s dependence on imported fossil fuels.
-In addition, solar energy is the most accessible renewable energy for households and contributes to shielding consumers from volatile energy prices.
+In addition, solar energy is the most accessible renewable energy for households and contributes to protecting consumers from volatile energy prices.

 EU solar energy strategy

-Also adopted alongside the REPowerEU plan, the initiative on faster permitting for renewable energy projects will contribute to accelerate solar energy deployment in the EU.
+Alongside the REPowerEU plan, the Commission presented a Recommendation on fast permitting for renewable energy projects and a legislative proposal on permitting that will contribute to accelerate solar energy deployment in the EU.

 Photovoltaics is a method to generate electric power by using solar cells to convert energy from the sun by photovoltaic effect.
 These solar cells are assembled into solar panels and then installed on the ground and rooftops, or floating on dams or lakes.
 The EU is funding many solar cells projects, such as the PERTPV project, in which perovskite-based materials were used to build a new type of solar cell.